Prepare yourself for a long, detailed post about our experience traveling with a baby.

 Lake Como was hands down one of the most beautiful places we’ve ever been.
 However, the towns are full of stairs and aren’t very stroller friendly, so it’s not exactly the very best place to bring a baby.
 We rocked the Ergo carrier a ton, though, and Charlotte did great in that.
 I’m so glad we went there, but just a note for those trying to choose their own destinations.

-My own two cents on where else I think it would be fun to bring a baby in Europe: the Bernese Oberland in Switzerland, the Black Forest in Germany, Salzburg or anywhere in Austria, the English countryside, and possibly Amsterdam and the surrounding area.
+My own two cents on where else I think it would be fun to bring a baby in Europe: the Bernese Overland in Switzerland, the Black Forest in Germany, Salzburg or anywhere in Austria, the English countryside, or even Amsterdam and the surrounding area.

 Again, this is a matter of personal preference, but we love renting cars in Europe.
 While taking the train is very fun and something everyone should do at least once, and flying horrible budget airlines is sometimes unavoidable and certainly a rite of passage every study abroad student should experience, renting a car allows the most freedom and flexibility when you are on a longer trip.